fbenamy/dsbookclub/README.md

 The official start date is __September 8__, the day after Labor Day in the US.

 There's a slack with a channels for each individual channel to discuss each chapter.
-Please fill out the google form to get a link to join the slack.
+Please fill out the google form to get a link to join the slack: https://forms.gle/2P9TetkGsgugQ9aG6

 I'm going to keep updating this document and posting to the slack with more details.
 Discussion questions suggestions for the virtual book club will be posted in this repo.